-Optimal Group has announced the appointment of Dr John Hewson as advisor to assist in the formation of Optimal Renewable Gas.
-With this endeavour, Optimal plans to become a leading producer of grid-scale biogas in the Australia domestic natural gas market.
+Optimal Group has announced the appointment of Dr John Hewson as an advisor to assist in the formation of Optimal Renewable Gas.
+With this endeavour, Optimal plans to become a leading producer of grid-scale biogas in the Australian domestic natural gas market.

 As demand for renewable energy gathers pace, Optimal has recognised the need to provide commercial and industrial customers with a mechanism to eliminate the carbon emissions from their natural gas usage in their operations.

 Optimal Group Australia has recently been awarded a ground-breaking renewable energy project for McCain’s Foods.
-As part of a major energy upgrade to the McCain’s facility, Optimal was chosen by McCain’s to design, supply and install a 1.2 MW Biogas Power Generation System using biogas from a newly installed anaerobic digester.
-Not only will the turbines deliver 1.2 MW of 100% renewable electricity, but it will also reduce the use of natural gas for the existing 25 MW steam boiler by capturing the turbine exhausts to provide hot combustion air to the boiler.
+As part of a major energy upgrade to the McCain’s facility, Optimal was chosen by McCain’s to design, supply and install a 1.2 MW biogas power generation system using biogas from a newly installed anaerobic digester.
+Not only will the turbines deliver 1.2 MW of 100% renewable electricity, but they will also reduce the use of natural gas for the existing 25 MW steam boiler by capturing the turbine exhausts to provide hot combustion air to the boiler.
 Mr Dugan commented: “The McCain’s project is a clear example of how biogas can deliver significant reductions to a customer’s carbon emissions.
-In fact, if we had additional waste available at McCain’s, we could generate enough biogas on site to meet all of the gas requirements of their boiler.”
+In fact, if we had additional waste available at McCain’s, we could generate enough biogas on-site to meet all of the gas requirements of their boiler.”

 “We are delighted to secure the service of Dr John Hewson as we have moved into our development phase of this exciting endeavour.
 Dr Hewson brings a wealth of experience that will be invaluable in navigating the path forward,” said Mr Dugan.

 Dr Hewson has been very active in the climate debate for over 30 years.
-One of his focusses has been to demonstrate the enormous opportunities for existing and new businesses if they seek to reduce their carbon footprint, especially in power and transport usage.
-He has worked on several recycling, waste to energy and biofuel projects, as well as energy efficient lightbulbs, green data centres, and thermal storage.
-He is Chair of the Business Council for Sustainable Development Australia and BioEnergy Australia, and is a Patron of the Smart Energy Council.
+One of his focuses has been to demonstrate the enormous opportunities for existing and new businesses if they seek to reduce their carbon footprint, especially in power and transport usage.
+He has worked on several recycling, waste-to-energy and biofuel projects, as well as energy-efficient lightbulbs, green data centres, and thermal storage.
+He is Chair of the Business Council for Sustainable Development Australia and BioEnergy Australia and is a Patron of the Smart Energy Council.